thedayheisooo/covfefe/about.md

   We thought long about adding this section to our website because we are just a pretty random group of people and we don’t want to make any of this about us.
-  However, we came to understand that even though we don’t take ourselves very seriously many of you care about the team as you want be assured you get a good product and part of your money goes to organizations you support.
+  However, we came to understand that even though we don’t take ourselves very seriously many of you care about the team behind the project.
+You want be assured you'll get a good product and that we support organizations you can identify with.

   <br>